cyrmee/telegram-task-bot/README.md

 ### Task Creation Flow

-1. Group admin uses `/add_task` command in a group chat
+1. Group admin uses `/add_task` command with natural language description in a group chat
+2. AI parses the description to extract task name, assigned users, and deadline
-2. Bot validates admin permissions
+3. Bot validates admin permissions and user mentions
-3. Task is stored in SQLite database with assigned users and deadline
+4. Task is stored in SQLite database with assigned users and deadline
-4. Confirmation message is sent to the group
+5. Confirmation message shows AI confidence level and parsed details

 ### Reminder System